pdstiago/Problems/README.md

-Solutions of Competitive Programming Problems
+This repository contains solutions of competitive programming problems